CHIEF WARRANT OFFICER TIMOTHY BRADY BRAUN; U.S. ARMY

 Timothy Braun, Viet War Hero, Wounded In Action

-Winner of the Silver Star Medal for earlier gallantry in action, Warrant Officer Timothy Braun, 20, of Glover Avenue was wounded in action May 5, 1969.
+Winner of the Silver Star Medal for earlier gallantry in action, Warrant Officer Timothy Braun, 20, of Glover Avenue, was wounded in action on May 5, 1969.
 According to his mother, Mrs. Geraldine Braun, he will be in a Tokyo hospital until at least July.
 She said that she received a letter from her son informing her that he “took a pretty good shot in the leg.”
-Mrs. Braun said that the vital parts of the leg were not damaged according to the letter.
+Mrs. Braun said that the vital parts of the leg were not damaged, according to the letter.
 The details of the incident are still unclear.
 Mrs. Braun said all she knows is that he was wounded in action.
 She added that he has been awarded his second Purple Heart Medal as a result of the wound.
-Warrant Officer Braun received his first Purple Heart and the Silver Star Medal for action December 2, 1968.
-Braun had volunteered to fly his helicopter through intense enemy fire to deliver supplies to a pinned down unit.
+Warrant Officer Braun received his first Purple Heart and the Silver Star Medal for action on December 2, 1968.
+Braun had volunteered to fly his helicopter through intense enemy fire to deliver supplies to a pinned-down unit.
 He made the flight four times before being shot down.
 Even though he was wounded, he managed to lead the helicopter’s crew to safety.

 END